Destiny or coincidence?

 - Hypogeum Torre Pinta - interesting and little known site, located approximately 1,5 km from the historic center of Otranto.
 See the description below for GPS coordinates to the hypogeum.

-- Cava di Bauxite - bauxite opencast mine, with a small lake inside the open pit and amazing colors of the earth (insane shades of red).
+- Bauxite quarry - bauxite opencast mine, with a small lake inside the open pit and amazing colors of the earth (insane shades of red).
 GPS coordinates in the description below.

 You will find a list of tourist parking areas in the vicinity of the historic center of Otranto with GPS coordinates for navigation at the end of the entry.